 3. The lighter green circles represent the range of the sound (noise) generated by the conversations of the groups.

 The other conversations are relegated to background noise.
 They may be just as loud as the conversation we are listening to, but we choose not to listen.
 We can hear other conversations (as shown by the overlapping green circles) but we do not listen to them.
 At some spots in the room, we hear three or more conversations.
 Yet we choose to listen to the one we are in.
-Our conscious awareness stays with one conversation only, usually the one we are actively engaged in.
+Our conscious awareness focuses on one conversation only, usually the group we are standing in.

 We could, if we wanted to, tune out (ignore) our group's conversion and tune into a conversation elsewhere in the room.
 There is nothing to stop us from doing this.
 Our attention shift happens all the time.
 All we have to do is shift our awareness from our group to another group and follow their line of thought.
 We do not need to move physically.
-All we need to do is change our focus.
-When our awareness is in another group's conversation, we will lose the line of thought in our own group's conversation.
-While your attention is with the other group, our group's conversation becomes background noise.
+All we need to do is change our focus of awareness.
+When our awareness focuses in on another group's conversation, we will lose the line of thought in our own group's conversation.
+While your attention is with the other group, our group's conversation gets relegated to background noise.

-She can do this because focus is based on attention, not proximity or volume.
+She can shift from hearing her group's conversation and listen to his conversation this because awareness is based on attention, not proximity or volume.
 While a shift in focus like this is possible, ignoring the people in your group is not good manners.
-So as soon as someone in her group speaks to her directly her focus will quickly return to her group and pick up the thread of the conversation where she left off.
+So as soon as someone in her group speaks to her directly and grabs her attention, her focus will quickly shift back to her group and pick up the thread of the conversation where she left off.

-It is important to realize that her focus can be in her group or it can be across the room but it cannot be in both places at the same time.
-We can simulate having focus in two places by darting back and forth between conversations.
-Shifting focus like this is like the worker, bird, phone, and coffee analogy above.
-What appears to happen simultaneously actually happened over time.
-Our attention may dart between groups quickly, but at any one moment our focus is on just one group's conversation.
+It is important to realize that her focus can be in her group or it can be across the room but it cannot be in both places simultaneously.
+We can simulate having focus in two places at once by darting back and forth between conversations.
+Shifting focus between stimuli like this is like the worker, bird, phone, and coffee analogy in section 1.4 above.
+What appears to be awareness in two places simultaneously is actually two acts that happened over time.
+Our attention may dart between conversations quickly, but at any one moment our awareness is focused on just one conversation.

 Intention of focus is a fundamental concept of awareness.
 If we consider the party room as a whole, with all its groups and conversations, we focus on only the conversation we are interested in.
 We "tune out" all the other conversations that we are not interested in.
 The conversation we are interested in is but a small subset of all conversations going on in the room.
 We can show the relationship between the one conversation we focused on versus all the conversations like this:

-The left side of the diagram shows all the conversations going on in the room that are loud enough to hear but we have chosen to ignore.
+The left side of the diagram shows all the conversations going on in the room.
+These are loud enough to hear but we have chosen to ignore them.
 The right side of the diagram shows the one conversation we are paying attention to currently.
-There is a one (a conversation we actively listen to) to many (all conversions in the room) relationship going on.
+There is a one conversation we actively listen to.
+There are also many conversions in the room that are loud enough to here but have chosen to ignore.

-The important thing to realize is we have two conversations going on at the same time.
+The important thing to realize is we have multiple conversations going on at the same time.
 One we are actively listening to.
-The other we are not.
-However, both conversations are part of the environment.
+The others we are not.
+However, all conversations are part of the environment.
 In other words, we listen to one but our ears hear both.
-They both come in through our senses and they both go into memory.
-Does this mean the second, non-listened-to conversation is less important?
-Or does it mean it doesn't exist?
-Both conversations are equally important because they are both loud enough to hear.
-They both are part of the same environment.
-Throughout life, we take in stimulus, like the second conversation, without even being aware of it.
-This means that what we are aware of is only a small part of the overall environment.
-So the question becomes, when are we going to use all this information we took in but were unaware of it happening?
-The answer is later, at the end of life because it was all part of the environment and it is all in our memory.
+All conversations come in through our senses.
+Yet only one gets focused attention.
+Does this mean the background, non-listened-to conversations are less important?
+Or does it mean they don't exist?
+All conversations are equally important because they are all loud enough to hear.
+They are all part of the same environment.
+Throughout life, we take in stimulus, like the un-listened to conversation, without even being aware of it.
+Does this mean that what we are only aware of a small portion of our overall environment?

-The conversations in the room are represented as arrows coming at us.
+The conversations in the room are represented as arrows coming at us as shown below.
 The arrows are the incoming stimulus hitting our ears competing for our attention.
 Of all these conversations, one conversation has our attention.
 It is the conversation shown in red.
 This is the one conversation we are actively listening to.
 It is the one we currently aware of.
 The other conversations are relegated to the background.
 We consider them background noise.
 While we hear them, we do not pay attention to them.
-Viewed visually awareness looks like this:
+Hence, they do not get our attention.
+Visually awareness looks like this:

 So here is what we have: